Yihao21/MultiOE-4-GDA-Prediction/README.md

 - For the code of ERNIE model, please check the original repo: https://github.com/thunlp/ERNIE and put "knowledge_bert" folder into this working directory.
 - For the ontology embedding, please check the original repo from OWL2Vec*: https://github.com/KRR-Oxford/OWL2Vec-Star.
 Create a "embeddings" folder and put output.embeddings file in it.

-## Cite
-if you find our research useful, please cite: